The Six Basic Doctrines of Christianity

 I encourage you to master the six basic doctrines of Christianity as detailed in these last two chapters.
 Those who do so set a solid foundation for their spiritual walk, which protects them from false doctrine and feeble quasi-spirituality.

-This article was edited from Dirk’s 2015 book The Four Stages of Spiritual Growth:
+This teaching was edited from Dirk’s book The Four Stages of Spiritual Growth:

 comments powered by Disqus